u-adrian/PraktikumNN/README.md

 <img src="images/ResidualLayers.jpeg">

-We use four layers with each one or alternatively two blocks per layer.
+We use three layers with each one or alternatively two blocks per layer.
 Together with a gate and a decoder, this constructs the discriminator.
 #### Depth1
 <img src="images/ResidualDiscriminator.jpeg">